TD22057/insteon-mqtt/docs/mqtt.md

 Supported: modem

 The modem will send a refresh command to each device that it knows about (i.e. devices defined in the config file).
+If the battery flag is false or not present, battery operated devices will be skipped.
 The command payload
 is:

    ```
-   { "cmd" : "refresh_all", ["force" : true/false] }
+   { "cmd" : "refresh_all", ["battery" : true/false, "force" : true/false] }
    ```